-The initial reaction to the Server licenses announcement was largely one of surprise and disappointment, and Walter saw resistance from customers when faced with the prospect of a move to Cloud.
+The initial reaction to the Server licences announcement was largely one of surprise and disappointment, and Walter saw resistance from customers when faced with the prospect of a move to cloud.
 However, he says sentiment is shifting amongst his customer base, with people realising that a move away from Server is something they will need to contend with and prepare for in the next two years.

 “It’s not just about shifting platforms - you also need to think about migrating tools”